Home Case Studies

 $380K

-"We spent two years treating Amazon like a box-checking exercise.
-Sixteen months of actual operational discipline turned it into our largest revenue channel and our second-most-profitable one."
+"Sixteen months of actual operational discipline turned Amazon into our largest revenue channel."

-Isaac P, Founder and CEO, DTC Premium Pet Food Startup
+Catalina O., Founder and CEO, DTC Premium Pet Food Startup

 Key Takeaway